etjcl/SPSORC/README.md

 # SPSORC

-Spanish Extraction and Coordination Study - Replication of Abeille Experiment 4

-## Overview

-This experiment is a replication of Experiment 4 from Abeille's paper, adapted for Spanish.
-The study investigates extraction and coordination patterns in Spanish relative clauses using a self-paced reading paradigm with comprehension questions.

 ## Experiment Structure

 - **6 Latin Square Lists**: Each participant sees one of 6 lists, automatically assigned based on the counter